daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 |---|

 Navigate to the Elastic IP configuration on the AWS EC2 Console.
 Opt to allocate an elastic IP address from Amazon's pool of IPv4 addresses.
 Then, choose to associate this new address and select your instance.
 Th Elastic IP is now your instance's public IP.

-:bulb: Typing this new IP address appended with ":8000" into your browser will bring you to your lab.
-It may be useful to do this to check the functionality of your lab after each step.

 #### Connecting to Your Cloud <a name="navigating-bitvise"></a>